taracampbell/Loris-backup/modules/survey_accounts/test/TestPlan.md

 # Survey Module Test Plan

 1. Check user permission : Survey Participant Management
-2. Selection Filter:  try filtering by PSCID, DCCID, Visit, and Instrument, ensure
+2. Selection Filter:  try filtering by PSCID, email, Visit, and Instrument, ensure
 3. Enter a PSCID, email, visit label and Instrument then use “Clear Form” : should show visit and instrument “All” and blank for PSCID and email
 4. Ensure all columns are sortable (ascending and descendin.
 5. Click on a URL fill out field, make sure “Save and Continue” works (if mandatory fields are not filled out make sure it doesn’t allow you to save.